kossiitkgp/email-to-slack/README.md

 # Reading emails on slack

-If your team works on a Slack workspace while you have to maintain a bunch of different email ids and wish to be notified of every email instantly on slack, there is a hack for you.
+If your team works on a Slack workspace and the team has to maintain a bunch of different email ids and wish to be notified of every email instantly on slack; there is a hack for you.

 ## How does it work ?